Abraham’s Bosom Was Never About Geography

 Where Jesus Mentions Abraham’s Bosom

-Jesus refers to Abraham’s bosom only once, in Gospel of Luke 16:19–31, in the story often called The Rich Man and Lazarus.
+Jesus refers to Abraham’s bosom only once, in Luke 16:19–31, in the story commonly called The Rich Man and Lazarus.

 That alone should slow us down.

-If Abraham’s bosom were a major doctrinal category — a literal destination believers needed to understand — it would appear elsewhere.
-It doesn’t.
+If Abraham’s bosom were a major doctrinal category, a literal destination believers needed to understand, it would appear elsewhere.
+It does not.

-Instead, it appears in a story told to the Pharisees, right after Luke tells us they were lovers of money and were scoffing at Jesus.
+Instead, it appears in a story told directly to the Pharisees, immediately after Luke tells us they were lovers of money and were scoffing at Jesus.

 What “Abraham’s Bosom” Meant to a Jewish Audience

-To first-century Jews, Abraham’s bosom was not a technical term for the afterlife.
+To a first-century Jewish audience, Abraham’s bosom was not technical language about the afterlife.
 It was relational language.

 What the Parable Is Actually Doing